AaronIceLin/spring-ember-aaron-backend/README.md

 # spring-ember-aaron-backend

 This application mainly focus on how to connect Spring with Ember.
-Spring on backend and EmberJs on the frontend.
-You are able to show all user in the list, add, edit, and delete user.
-Using EmberJs framework to create UI and Spring for backend RESTful Web Services.
+Spring is used on the backend to create RESTful Web Services GET, POST, PATCH, and DELETE operations.

 ## Prerequisites